Circovirus Involved In Human Hepatitis: Study

 In March 2022, in collaboration with the Department of Clinical Microbiology at Necker-Enfants Malades Hospital (AP-HP), the pathological tissue samples of this 61-year-old female patient receiving immunosuppressive treatment, whose hepatitis had no identifiable cause, were sequenced to search for microbial sequences.
 The RNA (ribonucleic acid) sequences extracted from the tissues were analyzed and compared with those of known microbes.
 "The aim is to identify sequences of interest among all the sequences obtained, which is like searching for a needle in a haystack!" continues the scientist Marc Eloit.
 These thousands of RNA sequences were analyzed in parallel using mNGS (metagenomic next-generation sequencing) high-throughput sequencing techniques and sophisticated algorithms.
 After ruling out common etiologies, the analysis led to the identification of a previously unknown species of circovirus, provisionally named human circovirus 1 (HCirV-1).
 No other viral or bacterial sequence was found.

-The involvement of HCirV-1 in the hepatitis was then demonstrated by analyzing samples taken from the patient in previous years as part of her post-transplant treatment.
-The results showed that the HCirV-1 viral genome was undetectable in the blood samples from 2017 to 2019, then that its concentration peaked in September 2021.
-Viral replication in liver cells was demonstrated (2 to 3% of liver cells were infected), pointing to the role of HCirV-1 in liver damage: once the virus has used the resources in the liver cell to replicate, it destroys the cell.
+The involvement of HCirV-1 in hepatitis was then demonstrated by analyzing samples taken from the patient in previous years as part of her post-transplant treatment.
+The results showed that the HCirV-1 viral genome was undetectable in the blood samples from 2017 to 2019, and then its concentration peaked in September 2021.
+Viral replication in liver cells was demonstrated (2 to 3 per cent of liver cells were infected), pointing to the role of HCirV-1 in liver damage: once the virus has used the resources in the liver cell to replicate, it destroys the cell.

 From November 2021 onwards, following antiviral treatment, the patient's liver enzymes returned to normal levels, indicating the end of hepatic cytolysis.